 BBMRI

 The BBMRI Competence Center (BBMRI CC) will focus on utilization of federated cloud technology developed by EGI in order to implement a secure omics data processing platform, with focus on processing human data with all the legal and ethical considerations.
-Another aspect of the BBMRI CC will be collaboration with EUDAT on long-term data preservation and curation strategies.
+Another aspect of the BBMRI CC will be the collaboration with EUDAT on long-term data preservation and curation strategies.
 The platform will be usable by the biobanks in order to process the data stored therein in such a way that the data does not leave the biobank, thus evading from the most of the specific privacy and security concerns that relate to sharing human data outside their originating institutions or even abroad.
 The goal of the BBMRI CC is to integrate existing tools that have been developed within the BBMRI-ERIC community with the EGI and EUDAT technologies and validate their usability by pilot deployments in a few selected biobanks.

 The start of the BBMRI CC task has been delayed by 6 months (to month 7, 1st of September 2015) in order to align with the start of the BBMRI-ERIC Common Service IT, which will be the major tool of BBMRI-ERIC to provide IT services for its community.
 Within the first 6 months of its active period the BBMRI CC will finalize description of the primary use case, provide specifications for the EGI and EUDAT technology groups, and do preliminary integration tests of the technologies coming from the BiobankCloud project with the EGI platform.